 What Do Radiation Oncologists Do?

-The type of radiation therapy that may be recommended by your radiation oncologist is dependent on the type of cancer, stage of cancer and your overall health.
-At Affiliated Oncologists, our physicians use advanced treatment planning systems and state-of-the-art radiation technology to deliver treatment that is safer, faster, and precise.
+The type of radiation therapy that may be recommended by your radiation oncologist is dependent on a patient's type of cancer, stage of cancer, and overall health condition.
+At Affiliated Oncologists, our physicians use advanced treatment planning systems and state-of-the-art radiation technology to deliver cancer treatment that is safer, faster, and more precise.

 How Does Radiation Work to Treat Cancer